Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Variable importance and effect of additional constraints on interval length

 For a given $\sigma_{21}$, we can then trace through Figure~\ref{fig:interval_length_varying_pressure_coverage_seed255} for various $\gamma$ and the corresponding $\alpha_{21}$ and record the final $X_\mathrm{CO2}$ interval length.
 Figure \ref{fig:interval_length_coverage_slices_seed255} shows examples of this for pressure standard errors $\sigma_{21}$ ranging from 0.5~hPa to 4~hPa.
-Each curve represents the average interval length for the proposed method for different $\gamma$ and can be used to choose $\gamma$ such that the final interval length is optimized.
+Each curve represents the average interval length for the proposed method as a function of $\gamma$ and can be used to choose $\gamma$ such that the final interval length is optimized.
 Along each curve, we have indicated this optimal internal confidence level.
 We observe that for moderate values of the pressure standard error, the optimal internal confidence level is greater than 95\%, but when the pressure standard error is either very small or very large, the optimal internal confidence level approaches 95\%.
-This is because when the pressure standard error is very small, it is almost as good as using the correct value of the pressure variable, while when the standard error is very large, it is almost as good as not using any additional constraints on the pressure variable besides the non-negativity constraint.
+This happens because when the pressure standard error is very small, it is almost as good as using the exact pressure value, while when the standard error is very large, it is almost as good as not using any additional constraints on pressure besides the non-negativity constraint.